rkukutis/Forum/README.md

 # Forum
 This is a simple full stack application that functions as a forum.
 Features include user authentication, image upload, mailer.
 Built using Express, PostgreSQL(pg-promise), React.
-Development currently on hiatus.